English-German translations for private clients

 Speedy, professional and confidential service

 I will carry out any English or German translation assignment speedily, confidentially and accurately at an affordable price.
 You will be in direct contact me and no calls will be placed on hold.
 What is more, there are no third parties involved unless the text needs to be proof-read before publication.
-One of my many strengths lies in the personal rapport established between us during the German-English translation process.
+I am proud of the personal rapport I create between me and my clients during the translation process.

 I’d really like to recommend Erika Baker’s translation services very highly: she’s offered a really quick, efficient and professional translation of 2 official documents I needed in the process of buying a house.
 Erika was very transparent about her time scale, she responded to my emails super quickly and she was very friendly on the phone.
 Her pricing is very fair and good value.
 This all gave me real peace of mind in what’s a bit of a stressful process.